Photo: Pernille Bille Tvedt

 Spejdernes Lejr 2012

 The first Spejdernes Lejr was held in 2012 in Holstebro in Northern Jutland.
-Before this joint camp, each organization of the had a tradition of hosting their own Jamborees.
-This first unified camp for all five organizations lasted for 9 days and had more than 37000 participants!!
+Before this joint camp, each organization had a tradition of hosting their own Jamborees.
+This first unified camp for all five organizations lasted for 9 days and had more than 37,000 participants.

 Photo: Johan Stauner Bill